 Challenges:

-2. Past Financial Struggles: There have been periods in AMD’s history where financial troubles and product missteps threatened its stability.
+- Past Financial Struggles: AMD’s history includes periods when financial troubles and product missteps threatened its stability.

-3. Supply Chain Issues: Like many tech companies, AMD has been affected by global supply chain disruptions, impacting its ability to meet high product demand.
+- Supply Chain Issues: Like many tech companies, AMD has been affected by global supply chain disruptions, which have impacted its ability to meet high product demand.

 Impact on the Tech Industry: